This page has been moved to the eSSIF-Lab Framework on Github.

 The purpose of the eSSIF-Lab...

-... is to specify, develop and validate technological and non-technological (e.g. governance) means that support people, businesses and governments to think about, design and operate their (information) processes and conduct business transactions with one another that are electronically supported using SSI technology.
+... is to specify, develop and validate technological and non-technological (e.g. governance) means that support people, businesses and governments to think about, design, adapt, and operate their (information) processes such that they can negotiate and conduct business transactions with one another using the electronic support provided by the various SSI technologies.

 The context of the eSSIF-Lab vision can be found in articles 8-10 of the European Convention on Human Rights (ECHR), that state the rights of individuals regarding their privacy, and their freedoms to collect, process, store, and express information in a self-sovereign fashion, i.e. in a way that they can decide for themselves.
 This is without prejudice to Member States' laws that exist to protect their national security, public safety, the economic well-being of the country, health or morals or the rights and freedoms of others, or to prevent disorder or crime.
 The eSSIF-Lab vision extends these rights and freedoms - within the limits of the law - to public and private organizations.
 Thus, we say that individuals as well as public and private organizations (that we collectively refer to as 'parties') are self-sovereign1.